fastrgv/WorldCupSokerban/README.md

 ================================================================
 ## Build instructions:

-ccc.sh is the build script for the two autosolvers "puller" and "ibox".
-Just type "ccc.sh puller" or "ccc.sh ibox" to compile on any platform, assuming the presence of a GNAT Ada compiler.
+ccc.sh is the build script for the two autosolvers "ipuller3" and "ibox3".
+Just type "ccc.sh ipuller3" or "ccc.sh ibox3" to compile on any platform, assuming the presence of a GNAT Ada compiler.

 Three [pre-compiled] game executables are provided, one for Windows, one for gnu/linux and one for OSX.
 The OSX executable is intended to have minimal runtime requirements:  sokerban_osx.
 The linux binary sokerban_gnu, is intended to run in the presence of the directory "libLocal", which contains some dynamically loaded libraries that can be, but need not be present on a target system:
 SDL2, SFML, FLAC, ogg, vorbis, & openal.